 If your condition or injury requires an alternative treatment approach, our whole hip joint reconstruction team is here to help.
 Dr. Frank Capecci, Dr. Wayne Colizza, Dr. Robert D'Agostini, Dr. Robert Goldman, Dr. Stephen Hunt, Dr. David Klein, and Dr. Rocco Simmerano are all board-certified or fellowship-trained in orthopedic surgery.
 Together, our team offers proven surgical and nonsurgical care focused on your needs and goals, from physical therapy and injections to hip arthroplasty, resurfacing, and revision.

 To schedule a consultation with one of our hip replacement surgeons, you can request an appointment online or call (973) 538-2334.
-We have convenient locations in Cedar Knolls, Bedminster, Sparta, Denville, and Bridgewater.
+We have convenient locations in Cedar Knolls, Jefferson, Bedminster, and Denville.